• Skip to primary navigation

 1. Switch Keyboard ON/OFF

-Users have reported fixing slow Magic Keyboard on Mac by simply turning OFF the keyboard and turning it back ON again.
+Users have reported fixing slow Magic keyboard issue on Mac by simply switching OFF the keyboard and turning it back ON again.

 The same solution should work on Dell, Logitech and other brand keyboards.